jpdieter/YelpCamp/README.md

 * Create routes for user authentication, including registration, login, and logout.
 * Implement authentication middleware to protect routes that require user authentication.
 * Set up sessions and cookies for managing user sessions.

+## Implementing Campground Features:
+* Develop routes and views for displaying campground listings.
+* Enable users to add new campgrounds with a form.
+* Implement features like campground details, image uploads, and interactive maps.

+## Adding Review Functionality:
+* Create routes and views for displaying reviews associated with each campground.
+* Allow users to add, edit, and delete reviews.
+* Calculate and display average ratings for campgrounds based on user reviews.

+## Testing and Debugging:
+* Test the application's functionality across different browsers and devices.
+* Debug any issues or errors encountered during testing.

+## Deployment:
+* Choose a hosting provider and deploy the application to a server.
+* Set up a production-ready database (e.g., MongoDB Atlas) and configure environment variables.

+## Continuous Improvement:
+* Gather feedback from users and iterate on the application based on their suggestions.
+* Monitor application performance and security, and make necessary improvements over time.